topherhunt/cheatsheets/elixir/liveview.md

   * Don't do LiveView partials on static pages.
 If I need LV on a page, make the whole page the LV.

+  * Don't put nested data (eg. Ecto records) into the LV session.
+Keep in mind the session data is sent across the wire when the websocket inits!
+Keep your session data to scalars as much as possible.

-  * If you're rendering a video inside a LV, watch out for CPU spikes, especially if the LV will rerender frequently.
+  * If you're rendering a video inside a LV, watch out for crazy high CPU usage, especially if the LV will rerender frequently.
 Chrome doesn't seem to like this.
+Move the video to outside the LV boundary and the issue should resolve.

+## Testing LVs

+The api for unit testing LVs isn't super stable.
+Latest version of Phoenix.LiveViewTest recommend using ConnTests that load the associated route rather than manually mounting the LV as an isolated process.
+I'm unclear how this would work in case of LVs that are rendered as a partial in a static html template.